matej/homebridge-nilan/README.md

 ## Hardware Setup

 Use the built-in network cable to connect the Compact P to your home network.
 The unit's default IP address is `192.168.5.107`.
 You need to make sure you can reach the Compact P from the device that is hosting the Homebridge server (e.g., your [Raspberry Pi](https://www.raspberrypi.org)).
-If the Homebridge device is on the same network you have to main options.
+If the Homebridge device is on the same network you have at leasr two options.

 #### Adjust the Device IP